 Australia is facing a retirement adequacy dilemma of tsunami proportions with 35% of the population aged over 60 by 2025.
 This wave of people transiting across and in retirement is expanding rapidly, presenting with diverse needs and expectations, placing immeasurable demands on a system stretched to cope adequately enough to provide a secure, comfortable and sustainable retirement outcomes for all.

-Australia’s once buoyant economy is now stalling and with the FSI under increased scrutiny emanating from the Hayne and Productivity Commission reports and ever changing reforms, Australians are feeling unsettled, from those trying to navigate the complexity of retirement financial decision making and associated risks, to even the most disengaged starting to question and lose confidence in the industry.
+Australia’s once buoyant economy is now stalling and with the FSI under increased scrutiny resulting from the Hayne & Productivity Commission reports, and ever changing reforms, Australians are feeling unsettled, from those trying to navigate the complexity of retirement financial decision making and associated risks, to even the most disengaged starting to question and lose confidence in the

 COLLABORATIVE AND HOLISTIC APPROACH:

 To address these challenges, playing catch up with short sighted and siloed strategies is insufficient.
 A collaborative and holistic approach with longer term planning, vision and commitment must be enacted.

 Although positive steps are being taken, from the Government’s policy requirement to superfund trustees to support a retirement income funds obligation, and fair, professional, comprehensive advice provision, that works in the best interests of members, in addition to optimal default retirement product development, CIPRS, there is still a way to go.

 The Productivity Commission’s findings highlighting the underperformance of many superfunds has compelled the government’s recent disclosure of plans to reshape the industry through consolidation, and the need for a single default account initiative to limit multiple account holdings and associated duplicated fees and costs.